-Kindergarten registration for the 2014-15 school year will begin in district elementary schools on April 14, 2014.
+Kindergarten registration for the 2014-15 school year will resume in district elementary schools when school re-opens after summer break on August 13th, 2014.
 School offices will be open for registration from 8 a.m. until 3 p.m. weekdays.

 Children must be five years of age by August 31, 2014, to register for the 2014-15 kindergarten school year.
 You may register your child at your local school.
 At the time of registration, please present proof of your child’s birth date and immunization records.
 If you do not have such documentation, each elementary school secretary has information about how to obtain it.
 Registered students and their parents will be invited to the kindergarten visitation (see below) for their school.